Visit Us

 What if I have a meeting at Thinkery?

-Business visitors must check in with a Guest Services staff member at Admissions.
+Business visitors must check in with a Museum Experience staff member at Admissions.
+The Thinkery meeting representative will provide additional information for check-in prior to your meeting.

 What are your cleaning procedures?
 How do you prevent the spread of germs?